Get access to everything we publish when you sign up for Outside+.

 When it’s uber chilly out, consider layering a headband under a hat.
 Choose a thin, stretchy running ear warmer that will lay flat against your head, like this one from Nike.
 If you become too hot, shove the hat in your coat pocket, and you can cool off but still keep your ears covered.
 Also, this will work nicely under a helmet for any ski or snowboarding adventures.

-Those who only run in a pony (isn’t that every run with long locks?) will appreciate this band with a hole for your pulled-back hair to go through.
-The premium performance fleece with medium thermal protection will keep all the heat on your head.
+Those who only run in a pony (isn’t that every run with long locks?) will appreciate this running headband with a hole for your pulled-back hair to go through.
+The soft brushed fabric is lightweight and has reflective hints to keep you safe in low winter light.

 Columbia Trail Shaker Headring | $16